ai-dock/base-image/README.md

 >[!NOTE]
 >_SSHD is included because the end-user should be able to know the version prior to deloyment.
 Using a providers add-on, if available, does not guarantee this._

-### Rclone mount

-Rclone allows you to access your cloud storage from within the container by configuring one or more remotes.
-If you are unfamiliar with the project you can find out more at the [Rclone website](https://rclone.org/).

-Any Rclone remotes that you have specified, either through mounting the config directory or via setting environment variables will be mounted at `/workspace/remote/[remote name]`.
-For this service to start, the following conditions must be met:

-- Fuse3 installed in the host operating system
-- Kernel module `fuse` loaded in the host
-- Host `/etc/passwd` mounted in the container
-- Host `/etc/group` mounted in the container
-- Host device `/dev/fuse` made available to the container
-- Container must run with `cap-add SYS_ADMIN`
-- Container must run with `securiry-opt apparmor:unconfined`
-- At least one remote must be configured

-The provided docker-compose.yaml includes a working configuration (add your own remotes).

-In the event that the conditions listed cannot be met, `rclone` will still be available to use via the CLI - only mounts will be unavailable.

-If you intend to use the `rclone create` command to interactively generate remote configurations you should ensure port `53682` is accessible.
-See https://rclone.org/remote_setup/ for further details.

->[!NOTE]
->_Rclone is included to give the end-user an opportunity to easily transfer files between the instance and their cloud storage provider._

 >[!WARNING]
 >You should only provide auth tokens in secure cloud environments.